 Jitao Guo, Elena Muse, Allison J. Christians, Steven J. Swanson, and Eduardo Davila.
 Using an anticancer drug cocktail of MK2206, Nut7441, and tramatenib to improve dendritic cell-based cancer vaccines.
 Cancer Immunol Res.
 Accepted May 2019

-I am a PhD student and NSF fellow in the Cancer Biology Program.
-I obtained my B.S. in Cell and Developmental Biology at the University of California, Santa Barbara.
-After my B.S., I was an R&D assay development researcher at Visby Medical for several years where I helped develop rapid handheld PCR-based medical diagnostic devices for various infectious diseases.
-I love the outdoors so I often go hiking, camping, and snowboarding in the winter.
-In my spare time, I'm an avid podcast listener and I consume a whole range of topics from US foreign policy and politics to true crime and real estate investing.
+Phoebe is a PhD student and NSF fellow in the Cancer Biology Program.
+She obtained her B.S. in Cell and Developmental Biology at the University of California, Santa Barbara and went on to become an R&D assay development researcher at Visby Medical for several years where she helped develop rapid handheld PCR-based medical diagnostic devices for various infectious diseases.

-My main interest is on developing T-cell based therapies for treating solid tumors.
-I'm specifically working to understand the molecular mechanisms underlying CD8:MyD88 T-cell improved anti-tumor efficacy.
+Phoebe's main interest is on developing T-cell based therapies for treating solid tumors and she is specifically working to understand the molecular mechanisms underlying CD8:MyD88 T-cell improved anti-tumor efficacy.

-I am Research Associate with the Davila lab and received my PhD in Microbiology from Peking University.
-My research is focused on developing synthetic cell signaling modules to customize T cell responses for cancer therapy.
+Jitao is a research associate with the Davila lab and received his PhD in Microbiology from Peking University.
+His current research is focused on developing synthetic cell signaling modules to customize T cell responses for cancer therapy.

-Outside the lab, I enjoy writing scientific stories and handiworks.
-The photo shown here is of me biking hard in Tibet, just like I am pursing a dream receptor now in Colorado.
+Outside the lab, he enjoys writing scientific stories and handiworks.
+The photo shown here is of Jitao biking in Tibet.